cnorling/norling.io/content/post/latex-resume/index.md

 ### Content

-When working with a document that requires a lot of formatting, it can be helpful to have all your content already on the page so you can observe the text will behave as you make changes.
+When working with a document that requires a lot of formatting, it can be helpful to have all your content already on the page so you can observe how the text will behave as you make changes.
 For this example, there's a mix of real text and fake text.
 I'll use the lipsum package and add it to `resume.cls`.
-After it's imported, I can use the `\lipsum` directive to get some example content.
+After it's imported, I can use the `\lipsum` function to get some example content.

 Some of the content needs to be handled differently from the others though.
 I'll declare a list environment for the qualifications and skills, then add some placeholder items to it.